jannis-kiriasis/advisor-finder/README.md

 6. Enter `https://your-app-name.herokuapp.com/checkout/wh/`
 7. Then select all the events and click 'add events'
 8. Click 'add endpoint'
-9. Now from the webhook page copyu your webhook secret key
+9. Now from the webhook page copy your webhook secret key
 10. From the Stripe main dashboard copy your public and secrey keys
 11. **in settings.py** add the following lines:
     - `STRIPE_PUBLIC_KEY = os.environ.get('STRIPE_PUBLIC_KEY', '')`